joergmschulz/docker-dovecot/README.md

 (WIP)
 if you define the IMAP_REPLICA_* parameters in your .env, replication should be possible.

+# License
+Currently, this project doesn't contain license info.
+This is work in progress.

+While dovecot is under MIT, exim4 and others are under GPL.
+Links to the licences will be added.
+The individual contributions will be MIT licensed.

 # build side notes
 ## exim
 for exim, see http://exim.org/exim-html-current/doc/html/spec_html/ch-building_and_installing_exim.html and https://registry.hub.docker.com/r/itherz/exim4/dockerfile